 Breast and ovarian carcinomas are among the most common malignancies in developed countries.
 The majority of cases are considered sporadic, but in a substantial portion, a clear history of cases within a family is present.
 The BRCA1 and BRCA2 proteins are associated with the activation of double-strand break repair and homologous recombination and are important in maintaining genomic stability.
 Germline mutations in the BRCA1

 genes are linked to a high risk of young-onset hereditary breast and ovarian cancer.
-Features characteristic of hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease, and more frequent occurrence of diseases such as prostate and breast cancer among male relatives.
+Features characteristic for hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease, and more frequent occurrence of diseases such as prostate and breast cancer among male relatives.
 Mutations in the BRCA1

 genes account for about 20-25% of hereditary breast cancers (Easton 1999) and about 5-0% of all breast cancers (Campeau et al. 2008).
 In addition, mutations in the BRCA1

 genes cause around 15% of ovarian cancers (Pal et al. 2005).
 Women with a germline BRCA2

 mutation is 11-17%, compared to 1-2% in the general population.
 Deletions and duplications are more frequent for BRCA1

 than for BRCA2